SamVegaEs/Pichia_assemblies_PhD/README.md

 2. Coverage of Nanopore reads over Assembly.

-For the alignment of ONT reads versus Nanopore assembly use the program minimap:
+For the alignment of ONT reads versus Nanopore assembly use the program minimap.
+The code of the program is the following:

 ```bash
 #!/bin/bash